Light Detection and Ranging

 Defining a fit between your project needs and LiDAR specifications

-Laser Scanner: What are the level of accuracy, level of precision, point density, range, swath that fit to your project needs ?
+Laser Scanner: What is the level of accuracy, level of precision, point density, range, swath that fit to your project needs ?

 GNSS: Are the GNSS reference station (terrestrial) + GNSS receiver (moving) compatible with GNSS used (GPS, GLONASS, BEiDOU or Galileo) ?
 Do I need a ground station or not ?